DualBrain/VbRogue/README.md

 [corefx-contributing]: https://github.com/dotnet/corefx/wiki/Contributing

-To discuss topics in "realtime", join our http://basicsig.slack.com group by visiting http://basicsig.com.
-Once you are a member of the group, be sure to join the #oss-vbrogue channel.
+To discuss topics in "realtime", you can find many of us hanging out at https://gitter.im/VB-NET between broadcasts; and, of course, you can join us for the live-coding streams!

 # License